 We are delighted that you have visited our Website, where we offer you not only information about our company and services, but also personalized features.
 We are committed to transparency and integrity in processing your personal data.
 In processing personal data, we comply with requirements under data protection law, in particular the EU General Data Protection Regulation (“GDPR”) and the German Federal Data Protection Act (“BDSG”).

-In this Data Privacy Statement, we explain what information (including personal data) we process during your visit and use of our above-mentioned internet offerings (“Jettainer Website” and "Jettware ULD Management Solution") and what rights you have in relation to your personal data.
+In this Data Privacy Statement, we explain what information (including personal data) we process during your visit and use of our above-mentioned internet offerings (“Jettainer Website”, "Jettware ULD Management Solution", "Plug&Fly", "Cool&Fly") and what rights you have in relation to your personal data.

 - Who is responsible for processing the data?